 Ohio’s weather typically has four seasons: winter, spring, summer, and autumn.
 Winter conditions are typically cold and snowy.
 The temperature can range from 10 to 40 degrees.
 Spring conditions vary.
 It can be as cold as 20 degrees or as warm as 70 degrees.
 With spring, we sometimes have rainy periods also.
 Summer is typically very warm.
 The temperature can range from 70 degrees to 100 degrees.
 Finally, autumn brings warm days and cool nights but by November, prepare for winter.

-Who does the student have complete the questionnaire?
+Who does the student have complete the General Medical Form?

-The medical questionnaire needs to be completed by the applicant’s medical doctor.
+The medical form needs to be completed by the applicant’s medical doctor.

 How much walking will the student do?

 The student will walk twice a day; once in the morning and once in the afternoon.
 The schedule will be adjusted according to the student’s health and ability.

 When will the students be allowed to have visitors during training?